action-pack/send-mail/readme.md

 ## Usage

-To check if a tag named `example` exists in your repo:
+To check if a tag named `example` exists in your current repository:

 ```yaml
 - uses: action-pack/tag-exists@v1